shadyr7/aaditya-sinha-wasserstoff-AiInternTask/README.md

     ```bash
     docker-compose down
     ```
-    *   To also remove the persistent data volumes (Redis cache, DB data): `docker-compose down -v`
+    *   To also remove persistent data volumes: `docker-compose down -v`

 ## How to Play